greenheart19991/plotclock/README.md

 ### Installation

-To install dependencies copy all libraries from **plotclock_code/libraries** directory to your machine's Arduino libraries directory.
+Copy all the libraries from **plotclock_code/libraries** directory to your machine's Arduino libraries directory.
 Now you are ready to compile and upload the sketch.

 ### Calibration

-For correct marker positioning you should calibrate servo values for predefined positions.
-To do this, set appropriate values for next macros of the sketch:
+To be sure marker is positioned correctly you should calibrate servo values for some predefined positions.
+Set appropriate values for the following macros in the sketch:
-* `SERVO_LEFT_ANGLE_180` - left servo value for position when
+* `SERVO_LEFT_ANGLE_180` - left servo value when its lever
-its lever rotated 180 degrees and is parallel to the board;
+rotated 180 degrees and is parallel to the board;
-* `SERVO_LEFT_ANGLE_90` - left servo value for position when
+* `SERVO_LEFT_ANGLE_90` - left servo value when its lever
-its lever rotated 90 degrees and is perpendicular to the board;
+rotated 90 degrees and is perpendicular to the board;
-* `SERVO_RIGHT_ANGLE_0` - right servo value for position when
+* `SERVO_RIGHT_ANGLE_0` - right servo value when its lever
-its lever rotated 0 degrees and is parallel to the board.
+rotated 0 degrees and is parallel to the board.

 This lever positions are shown in pictures below.